PM returns to Hawke's Bay, hears most crops uninsured

 Government support announced so far:

-⋅ Businesses impacted by the cyclone can apply for grants up to $40,000 as part of that funding;
+- Businesses impacted by the cyclone can apply for grants of up to $40,000 as part of that funding;

-⋅ A Government fundraising appeal and a special Lotto draw has been announced to raise money for flooded communities;
+- A Government fundraising appeal and special Lotto draw have been announced to raise money for flooded communities;

-⋅ A council-operated Hawke’s Bay Disaster Relief Fund is also offering support up to $1000 per impacted property, or $2000 for organisations, marae and community groups.
+- A council-operated Hawke’s Bay Disaster Relief Fund is also offering support of up to $1000 per impacted property, or $2000 for organisations, marae and community groups.